top of page

 • The LOI will include:

-1. summary of the proposed permanent affordable rental housing development,
+1. summary of the proposed permanent rental housing development,

 2. number and size of units being contemplated,